 The shear structure containing the Crestaurum mineralization has been drilled for 1400 m of strike length, but the deepest known intersection into the mineralization is less than 150 m vertical depth.
-The deposit is interpreted to extend further north than the North Extension based on widely spaced drilling with significant gold grades.
+The deposit is interpreted to extend further north than the North Extension based on widely spaced drilling with significant gold grades reported in drill logs by previous operators.
 It has almost no drilling to the south of the South Shoot.
 The deposit therefore remains open in all directions.